Enter your email address here to receive updates on Grove programs and events.

 Click here for a downloadable brochure on the Redfield Estate.

-Click here to read the Fall 2013 issue of The Grove’s E-Newsletter, A Leaf from The Grove.
+Click here to read the Winter 2014 issue of The Grove’s E-Newsletter, A Leaf from The Grove.

 Step into the past at the area’s most unique outdoor history and nature museum.
 Venture out on trails through mature oak forests past wetland pools and stop to watch a family of turtles sunning themselves on a log.
 Learn first hand about the Native American tribes who lived on this land and the settlers who followed them and the tremendous impact they had on this community and beyond.
 Welcome to The Grove.